nyanrus/docs_floorp/src/content/docs/issues/ua.md

 #### User Agent Changer don't work properly

-It is intended because the Firefox(Floorp) UA Changer is simple thing.
+It is intended because the Firefox(Floorp) UA Changer is simple thing.\
 There is no mechanism to prevent for website to check real browser you are using.

+#### How to fix UA-related problem?

+Basically, the UA is not perfect so I recommend not to use UA changer.\
+but If you want to use UA changer, you can use some addon for UA, and except the websites problem occuring.\

 ### Related Issues